Chirag-ahir/SFC-Preparation/README.md

 An alias is a short name to identify the user on list pages, reports, or other places where their entire name doesn't fit.

 What is leads in SFC?<br>
-Leads are people who are interested in your product and service.
+Leads are people who are interested in your product and service.<br>
+Two typesof leads in SFC:<br>
+1. B2B Customer<br>
+2. B2C Customer

 Create new lead in SFC: https://youtu.be/IIpFA3mMR8s?si=D__GcQhUZYQx1fxU&t=2